We have signed up to the Government’s low salt pledge’

 Smoked aubergine peeled after charbroiling, chopped and simmered with onions, tomato, garlic, green chilli and cumin, finished with fresh chopped coriander, beaten yoghurt and dices of fried aubergine.
 This is the Punjabi version of one of the sub-continents most popular of aubergine dishes.

-Chargrilled marinated Indian whey cheese diced, simmered in part puréed, part chopped fresh baby spinach.
+Chargrilled marinated Indian whey cheese & mushrooms diced, simmered in part puréed, part chopped fresh baby spinach.
 Sizzled with sliced garlic, red chilli, cumin and crumbled toasted fenugreek.